huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zihong, a PhD candidate in Information & Decision Sciences at Carlson School of Management, University of Minnesota. <br><br>
+Hi,I am Zihong, a PhD candidate in Information & Decision Sciences at Carlson School of Management, University of Minnesota. <br><br>
-I am on the job market now, and looking for an **Assistant Professor position (tenure-track)** in **Business Analytics/Information Systems** area at Business School. <br><br>

 My passion lies on empowering people in real business world by leveraging information technologies and data sciences.<br>

 ## Interests